ciprian-dragoe/training-exercises/README.md

 ## What is the `Admin` interface for
-Non `js` code can only be executed while the admin is logged in.
+Backend code can only be executed only while the admin is logged in.
 To login access the link `/admin/dashboard` by supplying the password  set in the `.env` file for the field `ADMIN_DASHBOARD_PASS`

 ## Make the exercises' page accessible as a public link when you are on a local host